Recurring Saturday Night Live characters and sketches introduced 2004–05: Gays in Space

 A TV show about a fabulous gay spaceship crew: Thad (Chris Parnell), Billiam (Fred Armisen), and Kevindy (Kenan Thompson), led by their fearless captain (portrayed by that week's host).
 They occasionally meet up with another ship captained by the butch Loretta (Rachel Dratch) and crewed by Tina Fey and Paula Pell.

 In the sketch's first two appearances, Maya Rudolph introduces the show and sings the closing theme song, while dressed in a silver go-go outfit; in the third appearance, this is done by Will Forte in a silver two-piece suit and turtleneck, as Rudolph was on maternity leave at the time.
 Gays in Space is originally shown to be a program on the Trio network; while later, the broadcasting network is shown to be Logo.
+The sketch was written by James Anderson.